RikDuijm/municipality/README.md

 #### <a name="note"></a>Note for Code Institute
 After finishing my first Milestone Project I made a complaint that we hadn't had a single lesson about testing our code, but that you expect us to be able to do this.
 The reply I received:

 *I have passed your valuable feedback over to the learning Success Team.
 I have spoken to someone from the team and they agreed that more information about testing and deployment is due.
-This is being looked into and in the process of being improved.  *
+This is being looked into and in the process of being improved.*

 I again made a complaint upon starting this Milestone Project:
 *So far we only got a quick introduction to Jasmine with only 1 specific example.
-I feel that in the Milestone Projects there's an emphasis on the importance of testing, that isn't reflected in the course and based on this 1 lesson I can't create automated testing for this project. *
+I feel that in the Milestone Projects there's an emphasis on the importance of testing, that isn't reflected in the course and based on this 1 lesson I can't create automated testing for this project.*

 Now, with the third milestone, again I don’t feel that we received enough – if any – instructions or practice about how to test our projects.
 I really feel that if you think this is important you should teach us well how to do this.
-I don’t think I have received the tools to be able to do so.
+I don’t think I have received the tools to be able to do this.
 Given the above and since I've tested all functionalities extensively manually and am sure everything works as I planned for, I didn't do further automated testing.

 ## <a name="deployment"></a>Deployment
 The project was coded in Gitpod, which also was used for version control, and then uploaded to Github.
 Finally I made a connection between Github and Heroku to deploy the project.

-Connection with MongoDB Atlas
+**Connection with MongoDB Atlas**
 A MongoDB Atlas database was used.
 To connect Flask to the MongoDB I installed the third party library flaks-pymongo.
 I also installed dnspython to use the new style connection string for MongoDB Atlas.

-Connection string and secret key
+**Connection string and secret key**
 In the app.py the os class getenv method is used to point Heroku to the config variable (MONGO_URI) and the secret key necessary for the login function in order to keep the production database connection string and the key secret.

-Requirements and Procfile
+**Requirements and Procfile**
 A requirements.txt file is used to specify the dependencies that are required for the application to work.
 A Procfile is also used to specify to Heroku the commands that are executed by the app on startup.

-Connection between Github and Heroku
+**Connection between Github and Heroku**
 To connect the Github repository to Heroku I went to the “Deploy” tab on Heroku Dashboard and select the GitHub pane.
 I choose the option to auto-deploy the project whenever it’s pushed to on Github.

 Finally I specified the IP, PORT, my connection string and secret key in the Heroku settings.